| ||April 2014 Writing Contest for Students |

 Prize Package: The winning writer will receive...

-- A spot as a Featured Writer on StageofLife.com
+- A highlight as the Winning Essay on StageofLife.com

-- Gift cards, codes, or product from the named prize sponsor mentioned above.
+- Prize from the writing contest sponsor mentioned above.

 - A mention and link to your essay in Stage of Life's national monthly press release - here's a link to one of our press releases for reference.